elastic/apm-nodejs-http-client/README.md

   is expected *after all the event data for that request has been sent*.
 This allows a smaller timeout than `serverTimeout` to handle an APM server that is accepting connections but is slow to respond. (default: `10000` ms)
+- `intakeResTimeoutOnEnd` - The same as `intakeResTimeout`, but used when the client has ended, hence for the possible last request to APM server.
+This is typically a lower value to not hang an ending process that is waiting for that APM server request to complete. (default: `1000` ms)

 Data sanitizing configuration: